 Clinical trial data showed that mavacamten may help people with obstructive HCM delay surgery or avoid it altogether.

-The Chanin T. Mast Center for HCM at Morristown Medical Center is the only site in New Jersey currently authorized to prescribe mavacamten.
+The Center for HCM at Morristown Medical Center is the largest and most experienced prescriber of mavacamten in New Jersey

 Feeling better ‘after a couple of days’